Delta Farce: Plot

-Larry, Bill, and Everett are three friends who each have their own shares of misfortune: Larry was a waiter who lost his job after attempting to publicly propose to his girlfriend Karen; who turned out to be cheating and got pregnant by the other man; causing him to insult a customer.
-Bill is living off a slip and fall lawsuit settlement, but is almost constantly berated by his wife over their living conditions and implied to be unable to divorce due to his wife having blackmail against him, and Everett is an inept security guard who was fired after only four days as a police officer, after crashing his car at a nail salon.
-The three are members of the United States Army Reserve, although their duties in the reserve consist mostly of drinking and partying at the reserve center once a month.

-However, with manpower shortages from the Iraq War, the three find themselves called to active duty to be deployed to the occupation of Fallujah.
-The hard-nosed Sergeant Kilgore is assigned to prepare them for activation and deployment.
-After a very brief period of training, they are loaded on a C-130 transport plane bound for Iraq.
+Larry, Bill, and Everett are three down on their luck friends.
+Larry was a waiter who lost his job after attempting to publicly propose to his girlfriend Karen, who turned out to be cheating and got pregnant by the other man, causing him to insult a customer.
+Bill is living off a slip and fall lawsuit settlement, but is in an unhappy marriage.
+Everett is a former police officer who was fired after crashing his car into a nail salon.
+The three are members of the United States Army Reserve, where their duties consist mostly of drinking and partying at the reserve center once a month.
+Due to manpower shortages, the three are deployed to Fallujah.
+Hard-nosed Sergeant Kilgore is assigned to prepare them for activation and deployment.

-During a thunderstorm over northern Mexico, the transport pilots dump some of their cargo to reduce their load, unaware that the three were asleep in the Humvee that was dropped and Sergeant Kilgore was pulled out along with the cargo as he was seeing where his men had gone.
-When the three wake up, seeing only desert around them, they believe they have arrived in Iraq.
+After a brief period of training, they are shipped to Iraq.
+During a thunderstorm over northern Mexico, the transport pilots dump their cargo to reduce their load, unaware that the three were asleep in a Humvee that was dropped.
+Sergeant Kilgore is pulled out along with the cargo.
+When the three wake up they believe they have arrived in Iraq.
 Sergeant Kilgore is knocked unconscious in the landing.
-The three believe he is dead and bury him in a very shallow grave, then proceed to drive off to search for insurgents and members of Al-Qaeda to attack.
-Shortly after they leave, Sergeant Kilgore regains consciousness, quickly climbs out of the very shallow grave and pursues his clueless subordinates.
+The three believe he is dead and bury him in a very shallow grave, then proceed to search for insurgents and members of Al-Qaeda.
+Sergeant Kilgore regains consciousness after they leave and sets off in pursuit of his clueless subordinates.

-The three soldiers quickly find themselves in the small village of La Miranda, believing they are helping the town fight off terrorists and insurgents.
-The village of La Miranda is being plagued by the attacks of a bandit gang led by Carlos Santana.
+The three soldiers find themselves in the small village of La Miranda, believing they are helping the town fight off insurgents.
+The village of La Miranda is plagued by a bandit gang led by Carlos Santana.
 Chasing away the bandits with a show of firepower, they become heroes to the villagers and capture a bandit to interrogate.
 Meanwhile, Sergeant Kilgore follows along the path of his subordinates, encountering significant misfortune.